HL7/davinci-deqm/source/pages/change-notes.md

     - Add [software name/version extension](StructureDefinition-indv-measurereport-deqm-definitions.html#MeasureReport.extension:vendor) to MeasureReport Profiles (FHIR-25721)
     - Add required [`id`](StructureDefinition-summary-measurereport-deqm-definitions.html#MeasureReport.group.population.code) element to the MeasureReport profiles (FHIR-25716)
     - [Document](datax-measure.html#provenance) that $submit-data and $collect-data should support the use of the X-Provenance header (FHIR-25624)
+    - A extensions for [software and version](StructureDefinition-datax-measurereport-deqm-definitions.html#MeasureReport.extension:software) (FHIR-25721)

+    {% include link-list.md %}